aknirala/CS224D/README.md

 I was finally able to complete the assignments for CS 224D.
 (Except assignment 3 2nd part for which I was not able to find the zip file.)
 Pushing the initial commit for now (may be in future would refine it).

-I feel, while I got a basic understanding of DNN, but to really concretize the gates and other components which were designed using NN, I need to do a lot of hands on.
+After doing this course, I got a basic understanding of DNN in NLP.
+To make my understadning a bit concrete I need to impliment few of thee DNN structures being talked in the course.
+Would do that separately, while mastering TensorFlow.

-Also TensorFlow has gone through quite some changes while the course was created.
+TensorFlow has gone through quite some changes from the time when the course was created.
 However, enough material is present on net to incorporate the changes needed.

 - The forward and backprop equations have been derived at: https://aknirala.github.io/CS224D/FowdBkws.html
 - Assignment1 folder contains a pdf where for problem 4, cost function and it's derivation, as needed, has been calculated.
 It contains the images.